hessllab/HW_2/README.md

 `cat animals.txt | head -n 5 | tail -n 3 | sort > final.txt`

-The first line of this pipe categorizes the files that are in animals.txt.
-The second part of this pipe lists the first five files in animals.txt.
-Then the third part of the pipe takes the last 3 files from the first five files that were listed from the head command.
-Then the last part of the pipe sorted the files reported by the third part of the pipe into a new text file named final.txt.
+The first line of this pipe categorizes the files that are in _animals.txt_.
+The second part of this pipe lists the first five files in _animals.txt_.
+Then the third part of the pipe takes the last 3 files from the first five files that were listed from the `head` command.
+Then the last part of the pipe sorted the files reported by the third part of the pipe into a new text file named _final.txt_.

 Hint: build the pipeline up one command at a time to test your understanding.